Personal tools

 Here, the missing_value of the variable cannot be represented as an integer, and the file was not written.
 Correct for this by assigning a new missing_value to the variable before writing:

 Note that not all data can be represented in all types.
-When data is written to DOUBLE, it is always converted from the Ferret internal representation of single precision FLOAT data, even if the original data was double precision.
+In Ferret v6.8, Ferret lists data to netCDF files in double precision unless "SET VAR/OUTTYPE" is used to change the data type.
+[Prior to Ferret v6.8, When data was written to DOUBLE, it is always converted from the Ferret internal representation of single precision FLOAT data, even if the original data was double precision.]

 3.1.8.7 Packed data in NetCDF files

 Packing data: This mechanism lets us pack data when writing it to a netCDF file by using the add_offset and scale_factor attributes.
 Say a dataset has a variable called elev which is packed using these attributes.
-By default Ferret scales this data when it is read, and writes it in scaled (unpacked) form.
-To pack it, we turn on output of the scale_factor and add_offset attributes.
+By default Ferret scales this data when it is read, and rescales it when writing to a netCDF file.
+To control this process it, we can turn off the use of the scale_factor and add_offset attributes.
 Then Ferret will apply this scaling to data and its missing_value and _FillValue are rescaled on output.

-We can use this technique to apply new scale factors to a variable or define scale and offset attributes when writing any variable.
+We can use DEFINE ATTRIBUTE/OUTPUT commands to apply new scale factors to a variable or define scale and offset attributes when writing any variable.
+See the discussion at the end of the section on DEFINE ATTRIBUTE about defining these special attributes.

 Note that if coordinate data is packed in a file being read by Ferret, then starting with Ferret v6.3, Ferret unpacks the coordinate data (applies the scale and offset as the coordinates are read in), so that the file can be used.
 However, re-packing of coordinate data on writing netCDF output is NOT implemented, as there are issues with the accuracy of double-precision coordinates when scaling is applied.
 For instance, if the NCO operator ncpdq -P all_xst is applied to a file, all variables including coordinate variables are packed.
 When the coordinates are unpacked by Ferret (or by the NCO unpacking command ncpdq -P upk), the coordinate values have changed relative to their original unpacked values, often in the 5th or 6th decimal position.
 For graphics or some other calculations this may not be important.
 But it causes the internal checks that Ferret does when writing coordinates to a file to fail, and so Ferret does not allow packing or rescaling of coordinate values via a Ferret SAVE command.
 An informational message will be given to the user and the unpacked coordinates are written to the file.